imenyoo2/ctf_writeups/akasecCTF 2024/yapping.md

 ![](../media/Screen%20Shot%202024-06-12%20at%208.42.56%20PM.png)

 ## analyzing the binary
-decompiling the binary we can figure out what it does, it just read input from user and then print an ascii art
+first let's decompile the binary so we can figure out what it does, it reads input from user and then print an ascii art

 ![](../media/Screen%20Shot%202024-06-10%20at%2010.49.03%20PM.png)